Esri/jquery-mobile-map-js/README.md

 jquery-mobile-map-js
 =================

-A lightweight mobile helper library for handling map orientation so you don't have to.
-Use it with single and multiple view jQuery mapping apps, and it insures the map is centered properly after orientation changes and view transitions.
+A lightweight mobile helper library that automatically recenters the map after phone orientation changes and view transitions.
+Use it with single and multiple view jQuery mapping apps.

-Without this library, maps may perform inconsistently or break when a user rotates a device on the map page or child pages.
+Without this library, a map may perform inconsistently or break when a user rotates a device on the map page or child pages.

 ##How to use?